 (a) Basis of accounting and going concern.
-The financial statements have been prepared in accordance with Financial Reporting Standard 102 and with the Statement of Recommended Practice 'Financial Statements of Investment Trust Companies and Venture Capital Trusts' issued in October 2019.
+The financial statements have been prepared in accordance with Financial Reporting Standard 102 and with the Statement of Recommended Practice 'Financial Statements of Investment Trust Companies and Venture Capital Trusts' ("SORP") issued by the Association of Investment Companies ("AIC") in April 2021.
+Although the SORP is applicable for accounting periods beginning on or after 1 January 2021 early adoption is encouraged.
 They have also been prepared on the assumption that approval as an investment trust will continue to be granted.